jangcom/fhandler/README.md

     --inplace
         Changes will be made directly to the input files.

-    --nopause
-        Do not pause the shell at the end of the program.

     --cmt_symbs [CMT_SYMBS [CMT_SYMBS ...]]
         Comment symbols of the input files